wang-angela/decor-gator/Sprint1.md

 4. Created a login screen and a sign up page

 ## Issues Not Successfully Completed
 1. User authentication is not completed yet - it took a while to settle down with a specific details of the frontend and didn't have enough time to set up the authentication method.
+On the backend, there were errors and bugs that took some time to fix, so the backend didn't have the code ready to test for the frontend.
 2. Dashboard - this was divided into multiple pages to create (front page, homepage, selling board, renting board, posting page) and will be addressed separately in the upcoming sprints.
+3. Pictures - we were not able to complete enough of the project to get to a point that allowed users to upload pictures.